In-Service Replacement of a Failed Appliance Event Broker in a Redundant Pair

 ESD/Safety Precautions

-To prevent equipment damage from Electrostatic Discharge (ESD), always ensure that the appliance chassis is electrically connected to earth ground.
+To prevent equipment damage from Electrostatic Discharge (ESD), always ensure that the appliance event broker chassis is electrically connected to earth ground.
 Always follow ESD prevention procedures when removing and replacing power supplies.
 Use an anti-static wrist strap, or another anti-static device.
 If no wrist strap or mat is available, ground yourself by touching the metal part of the chassis.

 Tool and Equipment Requirements